dajtp/HeyUp/README.md

 # HeyUp
-A development project for an end-to-end encrypted communication tool.
+A development project for a self-hosted end-to-end encrypted communication tool.

+Why control just your keys?
+When you can control the entire system from start to finish!